Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: ProvisioningStateSpecifiedForLROPatch
     from: resources.json
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future.
+  - suppress: SubscriptionsAndResourceGroupCasing
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: ResourceNameRestriction
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: ConsistentPatchProperties
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: GetCollectionOnlyHasValueAndNextLink
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: MissingTypeObject
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: TrackedResourcePatchOperation
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
 ```

 ---